loosolab/FRED/docs/add_keys.md

 ##### 5. Value

 The last property to be specified is 'value'.
 For keys that act as section headers, the subordinate keys are specified here.
-If the subordinate key is to contain further keys, the steps from section [A](#a:-adding-a-key-as-section) must be repeated in order to add it.
-If the user is expected to enter a value for the subordinate key, the steps from section [B](#b:-adding-a-key-with-value) must be followed to include it.
+If the subordinate key is to contain further keys, the steps from [section A](#a---adding-a-key-as-section) must be repeated in order to add it.
+If the user is expected to enter a value for the subordinate key, the steps from section [section B](#b---adding-a-key-with-value) must be followed to include it.
 In this example, a name is to be defined for the 'owner'.
 For the name a direct user input is required.
-Therefore, the steps in section [B](#b:-adding-a-key-with-value) must be followed to add the key 'name'.
+Therefore, the steps in section [section B](#b---adding-a-key-with-value) must be followed to add the key 'name'.

 ```yaml
     owner: